Sebastian Vettel 'first option' at Ferrari for F1 2021, wants to stay

 By Matt Morlidge

-Sebastian Vettel is confident he will sign a new contract at Ferrari after being confirmed as their "first option" for 2021, with team boss Mattia Binotto insisting they are not considering a move for Lewis Hamilton.
+Sebastian Vettel is confident he will sign a new contract at Ferrari after being confirmed as their "first option" for a 2021 seat, with team boss Mattia Binotto insisting they are not considering a move for Lewis Hamilton.

 Vettel, who endured a below-par 2019, is in the last year of his deal with F1's most famous team and, with Charles Leclerc signed up long-term, would be the fall-guy if Ferrari were to make a move for another driver.